Hotel Yancey (Grand Island, Nebraska)

-The Hotel Yancey in Grand Island, Nebraska, also known as The Yancey Motor Inn, is an 11-story building built during 1917-1923 that remained, in 1982, the tallest building in the city at 201 feet (61 meters).
+The Hotel Yancey, also known as The Yancey Motor Inn, is an 11-story hotel building in Grand Island, Nebraska, United States.
+Built from 1917 to 1923, it was the tallest building in Grand Island until 2007.
 It was named after its investor William Yancey.
 It was listed on the National Register of Historic Places in 1984.
 In addition to providing lodging to guests with its 150 rooms, the original first-class hotel featured a billiard room, telegraph office, pharmacy, cigar stand, coffee shop and sample rooms.
 It also housed KGEO, which was Grand Island's first radio station and in 1976 it housed the Piccadilly Dinner Theatre.